migraf/fhir-kindling/benchmarks/README.md

+# Benchmarks

+## Server Benchmarks
+Comparing the performance of fhir server implementations.
+Perform the benchmarks by running `python benchmarks/benchmark_servers.py`.

-## Benchmarks
+## Client Benchmarks
 Comparing the library's performance with the other most popular client libraries `fhirpy` and `fhirclient`.
-Perform the benchmarks by running `python benchmarks/benchmark.py`
+Perform the benchmarks by running `python benchmarks/benchmark_clients.py`

 ### Environment